 Free Guide to Northwest Camping

-Campground Description: Operated by the US Army Corps of Engineers, this terrific (one of the author's favorites) 244 acre park is fully paved with rolling lawns, trees, swimming beaches and an adjacent day use area with BBQs, shelters and a privately operated marina.
+Campground Description: Operated by the US Army Corps of Engineers, this terrific (one of the author's favorites) 244-acre park is fully paved with rolling lawns, trees, swimming beach and an adjacent day use area with BBQ grills, shelters and a privately operated marina.
 Charbonneau Park is very well maintained and operated.
-The park offers restroom facilities with flush toilets and hot showers.
-A boat launch is available at the day use area.
+The park offers restroom facilities with flush toilets in the day use and campground and hot showers for campers.
+A boat launch is available at the day use area (year-round).
 Hiking trails are available.
-The Northern boarder of Charbonneau Park is the Snake river's Sacajawea Lake, formed by the pooling of the Snake river behind Ice Harbor Dam.
-When the regular campsites fill, there are an additional overflow sites without any facilities.
-Ice Harbor Dam (no campgrounds) is approximately 2 miles west and offers fish viewing, fish ladders and powerhouse tours.
+The Northern border of Charbonneau Park is the Snake River's Lake Sacajawea, formed by the pooling of the Snake River behind Ice Harbor Dam.
+Ice Harbor Dam (no campgrounds) is approximately 3 miles west, and offers a Visitor Center with fish viewing, fish ladders and powerhouse tours.
 Charbonneau Park is located 12 miles Southeast of Pasco, WA, on State Route 124.
-Open year round.
-Free camping October until April 1.
-Reservations are strongly recommended during the summer season - especially for weekends and holidays.
+Reservations (up to 6 months in advance) are strongly recommended during the summer season - especially for weekends and holidays.

-Water: Yes, at central locations.
-No water available during the free season - October through April 1.
+Water: Yes, at 15 sites and at central locations throughout the park.
+No water available during the off season.